 What we do have in Rob-B-Hood though is humour and in this category, co-star Louis Koo most definitely delivers the goods and outshines his elders with charm and charisma, pulling off the physical humour and verbal gags well.
 At its core, the film is quite cute and sweet and the vast majority of the humour comes from two men, both very unsuitable to be fathers, adapting to a lifestyle which neither know and them trying to care for, and in the long run, love and protect an innocent child.
 The rest of the cast is very forgettable, aside from a bald-headed turn from former JC Stunt Team member Ken Lo and the times on screen where Yuen Biao does pop up to relive a small amount of the chemistry him and Chan once shared.
 These scenes, although brief and really no big-hitters in the action or comedy stakes, in themselves will have fans wishing the film had indeed turned out the way it was once envisioned.

 For the casual movie going public, the film is light, silly and childish fun.
 Alas, on the other hand, there is a line which Yuen Biao’s character, standing next to his co-star and ‘big brother’ Jackie Chan, utters at one point in the film: “Then let’s reminisce”.
 For fans of the legendary three brothers, they may be spending the duration of Rob-B-Hood doing just that.

-Tom Kent-Williams is an amateur writer currently residing in Birmingham, England with his soon-to-be-fiancée Shannon.
+Tom Kent-Williams is a writer, reviewer and co-host at the Podcast On Fire Network currently residing in Birmingham, England.
 He has been in love with Asian cinema since seeing Akira for the first time and has a slight man-crush on Chow Yun-fat.
-80′s Hong Kong cinema floats his boat big time, along with synthpop, retro gaming and cups of tea in large mugs.
+Hong Kong cinema floats his boat big time, along with synthpop, classic gaming and cups of tea in large mugs.